Developer Guide

 Implementation details

-The add student feature is facilitated by AddStudentCommandParser
+The add student feature is facilitated by AddStudentCommandParser and AddStudentCommand.
+The operation is exposed in the Model interface as Model#addStudent().

 Given below is an example usage scenario and how the add student mechanism behaves at each step: